HarshitGupta29/DeepLearningSuperSampling/README.md

 ## Prologue: Why are we doing this ?

-Let's be honest here - ~~we really wanted to dive into this field and since we love computer vision, we took this project on~~ we want money. #BeHonest
+Let's be honest here - ~~This is a really interesting field and we're passionate about computer vision so we decided to take this project on~~ theres a neat prize. #BeHonest

 ## Part I: The Generator Network